 Two-time champion and top-ranked Inbee Park (67) overcame putting woes and rallied late, tying for third with Stacy Lewis (70) at 5-under 275.
 Lewis was three back at the start of the round.

-Defending champion Michelle Wie battled hip and leg injuries and limped in with an even-par 70, placing 11th at 2-under 278.
+Defending champion Michelle Wie battled hip and leg injuries and limped in with an even-par 70.
+She had an eagle, two birdies and four bogeys, placing 11th at 2-under 278.

 Punahou’s Mariel Galdiano finished tied for 42nd place at 6-over 286.

 As Yang and Lewis drew most of the focus as the last grouping, Chun went about picking up strokes on the leaders.
 At 4 under heading into the final round at Lancaster Country Club, Chun picked up two strokes on the front nine, closing within two of the lead.

 “I knew it wasn’t going to come down to the two of us,” Lewis said.
 “I knew somebody was going to shoot a number to get up there.”